 - Set out chairs and books in the hallway (or in your classroom library) as a waiting area for parents who arrive early or for kids and their brothers/sisters

-- Have water and tissues near by.
-I worked at a Title 1 school and had many parents come into our conference and spill life stories to me.
-I am not a counselor, but in that moment, I was that safe space for them.
+- Have water and tissues nearby.
+I had many parents come into our conference and spill life stories to me.
+I am not a counselor, but at that moment, I was that safe space for them.
 I also once had a parent have a cough attack in the middle of our conference…hence the water.

 - Ask for backup.
 If you have a difficult student (or parent) ask for admin or a partner teacher to sit in with you.
 Don’t be afraid of this!